locize/blog/source/_posts/i18next-tips-and-tricks.md

 ## 7. Use the context feature:

 i18next provides a [context feature](https://www.i18next.com/translation-function/context) which allows you to provide additional context information for a translation in order to disambiguate between different translations of the same key.
 This can be useful when a word or phrase can have multiple meanings and the context helps to disambiguate the intended meaning.
-For example, providing gender specific translations, like "he" and "she" for a specific phrase.
+For example, providing gender-specific translations, like "he" and "she" for a specific phrase.

 ## 8. Use different i18n formats: